The Children

 What’s the Solution

 I would like to think I have some amazing solution or call to action, but I don’t.
-I’m not sure what to say, but parents and grandparents, it’s time to wake up and put that phone or tablet down.
+Parents and grandparents, it’s time to wake up and put down your phones or tablets..
 Hug your kids, get outside and play with your kids, READ to your kids.
-Do something, anything, before it’s too late, or maybe it is already too late.
+Do something, anything, before it’s too late.